Shooting on Las Vegas Strip kills 20, wounds more than 100

 Lombardo said they believe this was a "lone wolf" attack but said they were looking for a roommate of the dead suspect as a person of interest.

 The two slain off-duty officers were attending the concert, Lombardo said.
-Another off-duty officer was in critical condition and another was wounded, Lombardo said.
+An on-duty officer was in critical condition and another was wounded, Lombardo said.

 Hours after the shooting, Aldean posted on Instagram that he and his crew were safe and said the shooting was "beyond horrific."

-Note: An earlier version of this report had an incorrect spelling for the last name of witness Kodiak Yazzie.
-This story has been corrected to reflect that the officer in critical condition was on duty at the time of the shooting.